WWPOL/Game-Deals/README.md

 # Deployment
 ## Configuration
-The server's configuration is provided via the environment variables:
+The backend's configuration is provided via the environment variables:

 - `GAME_DEALS_HTTP_PORT` (Integer, Default: `8000`): Port on which to run HTTP API
 - `GAME_DEALS_MONGO_URI` (String, Default: `mongodb://127.0.0.1/`): URI used to connect to MongoDB